Crossrail: Management and franchise

 Crossrail was built by Crossrail Ltd, jointly owned by TfL and the DfT until December 2008, when full ownership was transferred to TfL.
 In 2007, Crossrail had a £15.9 billion funding package in place for the construction of the line.
 Although the branch lines to the west and to Shenfield will still be owned by Network Rail, the tunnel will be owned and operated by TfL.

 On 18 July 2014, TfL London Rail said that MTR Corp had won the concession to operate the services for eight years, with an option for two more years.
 The concession will be similar to London Overground.
 It is planned for the franchise to run for eight years from May 2015, taking over control of Shenfield metro services from Abellio Greater Anglia in May 2015, and Reading / Heathrow services from Great Western Railway in 2018.

 In anticipation of a May 2015 transfer of Shenfield to Liverpool Street services from the East Anglia franchise to Crossrail, the invitation to tender for the 2012–2013 franchise required the new rail operator to set up a separate "Crossrail business unit" for those services before the end of 2012, to allow transfer of services to the new Crossrail Train Operating Concession (CTOC) operator during the next franchise.

 The infrastructure of the core section is managed by Rail for London Infrastructure (RfLI), a subsidiary of TfL.
-Signalling is controlled by Network Rail‘s Romford Rail Operating Centre.
+Signalling is controlled by Network Rail's Romford Rail Operating Centre.

+Crossrail International

+Building on the success of the Elizabeth line, Crossrail International was established to provide advice to other organisations.
+In 2022, it agreed to provide strategic advice to Israel’s National Transport Authority for the development of the Tel Aviv Metro.